annielnguyen/README-Generator/Develop/README.md

   * [Questions](#Questions)

   # Installation
-  Please install these dependencies to run this application: npm i inquirer
+  Please install these dependencies to run this application:

   # Usage Information
-  To use this app,
+  To use this app, run in terminal

   # License
   This project is licensed under the MIT license.
   ![GitHub license]([![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Contribution
-  ​Contributors: n.a
+  ​Contributors: me

   # Tests
-  The following is needed to run the test:
+  The following is needed to run the test: npm i

   # Questions
-  If you have any questions regarding this app, please contact me at: annielnguyen directly at : anguyen.aln@gmail.com.
+  If you have any questions regarding this app, please contact me at: annielnguyen directly at : fks.